Trump, Biden cede stage to voters for Election Day verdict

 Biden entered Election Day with multiple paths to victory while Trump, playing catch-up in a number of battleground states, had a narrower, but still feasible road to clinch 270 Electoral College votes.
 Control of the Senate was at stake, too: Democrats needed to net three seats if Biden captured the White House to gain control of all of Washington for the first time in a decade.
 The House was expected to remain under Democratic control.

 Voters braved long lines and the threat of the virus to cast ballots as they chose between two starkly different visions of America for the next four years.
-The record-setting early vote — and legal skirmishing over how it will be counted — drew unsupported allegations of fraud from Trump, who refused to guarantee he would honor the election’s result.
+The record-setting early vote -- and legal skirmishing over how it will be counted -- drew unsupported allegations of fraud from Trump, who refused to guarantee he would honour the election's result.

 Fighting to the end for every vote, Biden was headed to Philadelphia and his native Scranton on Tuesday as part of a closing get-out-the-vote effort before awaiting election results in his hometown of Wilmington, Delaware.
 His running mate, Sen. Kamala Harris, was visiting Detroit, a heavily Black city in battleground Michigan.
 Both of their spouses were headed out, too, as the Democrats reached for a clear victory.